 "All You Did Was Draw A D**n Line!

 That feedback was like a punch to the gut.
 I used to make “pretty stuff” (as I call it) and that’s the blow one of my local mom-n’-pop clients threw at me when they saw my work…

 until they got the invoice.

-I pledged to myself: "That was a learning experience.
-I'll certainly steer clear of working with the local small shops again."
+I pledged to myself: “That was a learning experience.
+From now on, I’ll steer clear of working with the local small businesses anymore.“

 And so I did.
 For a few years.

 But I couldn’t shake it.
 We’ll come back to that…